Ballpits/scienceplus-website/README.md

 # Science+ Website

-Home to all the revolutionizing learning tools
+Home to all the revolutionizing learning tools.

 ## Developing